What are the HIPAA Rules on Use and Disclosure of Genetic Information?

 (iv) Any request for, or receipt of, genetic services, or participation in clinical research which includes genetic services, by the individual or any family member of the individual.

-Genetic information "concerning an individual or family member of an individual" is defined under the Privacy Rule to include the genetic information of:
+When HIPAA makes reference to genetic information "concerning an individual or family member of an individual," the following genetic information is included:

 (i) A fetus carried by the individual or family member who is a pregnant woman; and